Evidlo/prelim/main.typ

 === Grid
     // FIXME: don't use theta/phi, switch to e/a
-    The grid defines the physical extent and shape of the object that will be traced.
-It is created using the `SphericalGrid` class and may be defined by providing `shape` and `size` arguments when a uniform spherical grid is desired, as in @api_grid.
+    The grid, which defines the physical extent and shape of the object to be traced, is created using the `SphericalGrid` class and may be defined by providing `shape` and `size` arguments when a uniform spherical grid is desired, as in @api_grid.
 Alternatively, one may manually specify the grid boundary locations via `r_b`, `e_b`, `a_b` arguments for a non-uniform grid.

     #figure(
         grid(columns: 2, align: horizon,